krharsh17/greetfans/README.md

 - Basic user authentication system.
 - Stripe onboarding using Stripe Connect Standard.
 - Payments via Stripe Checkout.
-- Basic platform website for each platform.
+- Basic platform website for each seller.
 - Custom platform dashboard.

 ## Architecture

-The marketplace is implemented as as full-stack application powered by [Next.js](https://nextjs.org/) and contains a React front-end, and a Node.js REST API.
+The marketplace is implemented as full-stack application powered by [Next.js](https://nextjs.org/) and contains a React front-end, and a Node.js REST API.

 The app renders its React components as both the server and client-side using [isomorphic rendering](https://matwrites.com/universal-react-apps-start-with-next-js/).